UMD-INST377/Group-Project-Base/README.md

 3. In a web browser, go to url: `http://localhost:3000/`.

 ## To run tests for software
-The are no prewritten tests in the source repository, but you can use Cypress to run your own written tests.

 1. Open two terminals and make sure you are in the main project directory
 2. In the first terminal, run `npm start`.
 3. In the second terminal run `npm test`.